Ansible playbook for Kubernetes cluster installation on Linux

 ./optional-k8s-csi-smb-driver.yaml

-Please change the address pool range in the playbook as per your environment and requirement.
+Note: Please make sure to change the address pool range in the playbook as per your environment and requirement.

 Example: